sgangaprasath/sgangaprasath.github.io/robotics.md

-## Embodied intelligence
+## Robotics and Animal behaviour

-## Cooperative task execution
+## Mechanism behind cooperation
 What are the sufficient rules for cooperation?
 Can cooperation arise only out of mechanistic interactions?
-How is collective decision reflected in day-to-day tasks?
-We probe aspects of cooperation in carpenter ants and identify a minimal set of behavioural rules required for cooperation and test it in a robotic platform consisting of ant-like robots that can both physically interact and communicate through a virtual pheromone field.
-The different phases of cooperation and tasks provide new insights into how the biological world might behave as a super-organism with only local behavioural rules.
+How is collective decision reflected in tasks?
+We probe aspects of these questions using a colony of carpenter ants and replicate the cooperative behaviour in a robotic platform consisting of ant-like robots that can communicate with each other and physically interact with its environment.
+More details are available in the article attached below.

 ![trifecta.png]({{site.baseurl}}/trifecta.png){:height="80%" width="80%"}